 21-5 offers various levels of portfolios and homes, usually termed Family, Large and Grande.
 The main difference between these is the size of the homes, for instance homes in a Large association may have 3-4 bedrooms, while homes in a Grande association would have 4-5 bedrooms.

 In North America there are four associations currently open and available to new investors.

-The two US focused associations are planning to buy homes in Cape Cod & Martha's Vineyard, MA, West Palm Beach, FL, Vail Valley, CO, St. Croix, USVI, and Stowe, VT.
+The two US focused associations are planning to buy homes in Cape Cod & Martha's Vineyard, MA, West Palm Beach, FL, Vail Valley, CO, St. US Virgin Islands, USVI, and Stowe, VT.
 Homes in the Large association will have an average value over $2m, a minimum of 3 bedrooms with ample space to house at least 8 people on vacation.
-The plan is to have a private pool in Cape Cod, MA, West Palm Beach, FL, and St. Croix, USVI.
+The plan is to have a private pool in Cape Cod, MA, West Palm Beach, FL, and the USVI.

 The Grande villas will have 4-5 bedrooms with ample space to house at least 10 people on vacation, and an average value of about $4m.

 In Canada, the Large is looking at C$2m homes in Hawaii, Whistler, Tofino, Palm Springs and Okanagan Valley and Canada Grande plans to buy C$3m+ homes in Hawaii, Whistler, Palm Springs, New York City and Okanagan Valley.